SkyrScout/skyrscout.github.io/_players/sean-rea.md

   🎯 Two-footed passer, dangerous from set pieces
   💪 Works hard off the ball, sharp in transitions
   📊 2 goals + 5 assists in 29 games — should produce even more
-  🔝 Considered ready for a move to a top-12 European league
+  🔝 Ready for a move to a top-12 European league

 report: |
   Sean Rea | 23-year-old Canadian–Italian playmaker